 Does the business maintain a business address?
 Does the business work out of a garage and pick up truck?
 These are not necessarily bad things (Ive done both of these things myself to keep overhead down), but verify the reason.

-Does the Building Contractor have a Good Reputation in the Area it Serves?
+Does the Building Contractor have a Good Reputation in the Area He Serves?

-The best way I have found to answer the reputation question is to try Angies List to see what homeowners in your area have to say about companies they hired.
+The best way I have found to answer the reputation question is to try one of the services like Angies List to see what homeowners in your area have to say about companies they hired.

-This is well worth the small price it costs in the long run.
+This is well worth the small price it costs in the long run, or in many cases there is no cost to the homeowner; the contractors foot the bill.
 A full 15% of the bids I make are for work that has been botched by someone else.
 The homeowner ends up paying twice.

-Its also important to discover the contractors status with the BBB?
-Complaints are registered for for a variety of reasons; the key thing to be sure that theyve been resolved to customers satisfaction.
+Its also important to discover the contractors status with the BBB.
+Complaints are registered for for a variety of reasons; it is not necessarily a bad thing.
+The key thing to be sure that issues have been resolved to customers satisfaction.